We Know Because We Go! | Book with a 5-Star Team,| Trusted by 10,000+ Divers

 4. Napoleon This is one of the best dives off Alphonse Island.
 It is covered in beautiful soft corals and an incredible amount of fish life.
 You can also find great macro and manta rays here.

-The only international gateway to Seychelles is Seychelles International Airport (SEZ) in Mah, near Victoria.
-Air Seychelles, Condor, Emirates Airlines, Ethiopian Airlines, Etihad Airways, Kenya Airways, and Qatar Airways all fly into the Seychelles International Airport.
-Island hopping flights between Mah and Praslin are often offered by Air Seychelles.
+The only international gateway to Seychelles is Seychelles International Airport (SEZ) on Mahé, near Victoria.
+Airlines including Air Seychelles, Condor, Emirates, Ethiopian Airlines, Etihad Airways, Kenya Airways, and Qatar Airways all fly into SEZ.
+Island-hopping flights between Mahé and Praslin are often offered by Air Seychelles.

 Both liveaboards and land-based diving can give you excellent options and offer diving that fit all skill levels of divers.
 Modern dive equipment rental and service facilities can be found at most dive centers in the Seychelles, but repair facilities for divers own gear may be limited.